Gexkill/sweng2/CI/buglist.md

   - alternateResourcesStart: unnecessary array for vararg ( 5625 )
   - loadOnStartup: parameter "children" declared in C-style array ( 5708 )
   - contextListenerStop: it's more readable to use an iterator or to build a new list and reverse it.
+  - addEnvironment: never used
+  - addResource: never used
+  - addResourceLink: never used
+  - redundant assignment at line `7498`
+  - redundant assignment at line `7545`
+  - redundant assignment at line `7559`
+  - getState: should return an enum or a class

 ## following polimi checklist inspection